Human Rights Initiatives

 In fiscal 2022, the ESG Management Committee discussed reports on the Group's human rights initiatives and considered formulating a human rights policy.
 The committee shared the initiatives implemented and reconfirmed that the Group would pursue consistent efforts to promote human rights.
 The committee also proposed the Management Meeting and the Board of Directors to formulate a human rights policy.
 The Board of Directors discussed and approved the person responsible for the implementation of the human rights policy.

-We regularly receive expert advice from a third party, Caux Round Table Japan (CRT Japan),*2 to strengthen our efforts to promote human rights.
+We regularly receive expert advice from a third party, Caux Round Table Japan (CRT Japan),*2 to strengthen the Group's efforts to promote human rights.
 Third-party expertise is applied at each phase of the implementation process to ensure objectivity and legitimacy.
-We hold regular bi-weekly meetings with CRT Japan to advance our efforts to promote human rights.
+We held 24 regular bi-weekly meetings with CRT Japan in fiscal 2023.

 A global network of business leaders working to realize a fair, free and transparent society.
 CRT Japan supports efforts in responsible business practices and human rights.